Fried Potato, Ham and Spinach Breakfast Pie

 - 2 tablespoons chopped green onion

-- 3 slices Roma tomato
+- 3 slices of a Roma tomato

 - Cooking spray